psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 > ## Who is hanging around ?
 >
-> The `w` utility displays a list logged in users and what they are currently doing.
+> The `w` utility displays a list logged-in users and what they are currently doing.
 Use it to check:
 >
 > 1. that nobody but yourself is logged into your laptop/desktop
 > 2. that a lot of people use the login node of your cluster `{{ site.workshop_login_host }}`